anukritikumari/ST-demo/README.md

 # ST-demo
-this is demo for Git &amp; GitHub class
+this is demo for Git &amp; GitHub class.